 MEng/BEng (Hons) Civil and Environmental Engineering

-This hands-on Civil and Environmental Engineering degree is top in the UK for teaching satisfaction (Civil Engineering, NSS 2023) and the only Scottish BEng programme to offer a guaranteed 12-week work placement.
+Study a hands-on Civil and Environmental Engineering degree at the TOP UK Modern University for Civil Engineering (The Times 2025) and the only Scottish BEng programme to offer a guaranteed 12-week work placement.

 Course detail